-During July 2019, the Company terminated the 2017 Revolver and entered into a new revolving credit facility (the 2019 Revolver) with a syndicate of two banks, of which one was the lender under the 2017 Revolver.
+During July 2019, the Company entered into a revolving credit facility (the 2019 Revolver) with a syndicate of two banks.
 Under the 2019 Revolver, the Company has the capacity to borrow up to \$50,000 on a revolving facility, and to the extent certain customer bookings thresholds are achieved, the capacity on the 2019 Revolver may increase by an additional amount of up to \$30,000 (resulting in total potential availability of \$80,000).
 Availability of borrowings on the 2019 Revolver is calculated as a multiple of the Company's eligible monthly recurring revenues (as defined in the 2019 Revolver).
-As of May 31, 2020 and February 29, 2020, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,334.
-These letters of credit are secured through the revolving credit facility, thus reducing the capacity of the revolving credit facility to \$48,666.
-As of May 31, 2020, and February 29, 2020, \$48,666 and \$0 was outstanding, respectively.
+As of August 31, 2020 and February 29, 2020, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,334.
+These letters of credit are secured through the revolving credit facility, thus reducing the capacity of the revolving credit facility to \$48,666 as of August 31, 2020.
+No amounts are outstanding as of August 31, 2020.